thanos-io/thanos/docs/components/compact.md

 it adds 2 more blocks for each raw block which are only slightly smaller or relatively similar size to raw block.
 This is done by internal downsampling implementation which to be mathematically correct holds various aggregations.
 This means that downsampling can increase the size of your storage a bit (~3x), if you choose to store all resolutions (recommended and by default).

-The goal of downsampling is providing an opportunity to get fast results for range queries of big time intervals like months or years.
-In other words, if you set `--retention.resolution-raw` less then `--retention.resolution-5m` and `--retention.resolution-1h` - you might run into a problem of not being able to "zoom in" to your historical data.
+The goal of downsampling is to provide an opportunity to get fast results for range queries of big time intervals like months or years.
+In other words, if you set `--retention.resolution-raw` less than `--retention.resolution-5m` and `--retention.resolution-1h` - you might run into a problem of not being able to "zoom in" to your historical data.

 To avoid confusion - you might want to think about `raw` data as about "zoom in" opportunity.
 Considering the values for mentioned options - always think "Will I need to zoom in to the day 1 year ago?" if the answer "yes" - you most likely want to keep raw data for as long as 1h and 5m resolution, otherwise you'll be able to see only downsampled representation of how your raw data looked like.